Yandex Cloud

 1. Install the following tools:

-• kafkacat: For reading from and writing to Apache Kafka® topics.
+• kafkacat: For data reads and writes in Apache Kafka® topics.

 sudo apt update && sudo apt install --yes kafkacat